NVIDIA/NeMo-Aligner/docs/user-guide/DPO.rst

 All algorithms in NeMo Aligner will work with any GPT based model that is from mcore(i.e in the config it has ``mcore_gpt=True``).
 For the purposes of this tutorial, we will go through the entire DPO pipeline using the newly released `2B GPT model with 4096 sequence length <https://huggingface.co/nvidia/GPT-2B-001>`__.
 The same tutorial also works for GPT models(such as LLaMa2) of any size.

+We support both full-parameter DPO training and LoRA DPO training.
+For full-parameter DPO, there exists an actor and a reference model.
+Actor is initialized with the reference model and fully trainable, while reference model is frozen and used to calculate logprobs for KL-penalty loss (see `DPO paper <https://arxiv.org/pdf/2305.18290.pdf>`__).
+For LoRA-based DPO, the actor is initialized by reference model + LoRA weights, where only the LoRA weights are trainable.
+Therefore, it allows us to switch between actor/reference models by simply enabling/disabling LoRA, and there is no need to store two sets of LLM weights.

 Obtaining a pretrained model
 ############################
 To start, we must first get a pretrained model to align.
 There are 2 models we recommend to get started.
 The rest of the tutorial will work with either model, but for demonstration purposes we will use the smaller 2B model.